wp-plugins/system-edit-restriction/readme.txt

 == Description ==

 Secure your site!!
 No-one will be able edit/modify system files(theme+plugins) from Wordpress Dashboard,even admins (So, only from FTP can be edited)...
-It is useful, when you share Admin access to others (P.S.
-OTHER MUST-HAVE PLUGINS FOR EVERYONE: http://bitly.com/MWPLUGINS  ).
+It is useful, when you share Admin access to others.
 IF PROBLEMS, JUST REMOVE PLUGIN.

+>  (P.S.
+Note!
+This is a <a href="http://codesphpjs.blogspot.com/2014/10/nsp-non-slowing-plugins-for-wordpress.html" target="_blank">Non-Slowing</a> Plugin.
+See OTHER MUST-HAVE PLUGINS FOR EVERYONE: http://bitly.com/MWPLUGINS  )

 == Installation ==